gc-cloud/E71Project/README.md

 #### All of the stories in your sprint backlog have size less than half your forecast velocity.
 If you noticed PBIs that are too large to get done in a sprint, you refined them by splitting them into smaller stories and estimating the smaller stories.
 1.0 pts

-> All the stories in the sprint backlog have size less tha half of the total forecast.
+> All the stories in the sprint backlog have size less than half of the total forecast.
 Below are the sizes of each backlog item:

 > 1) Set up App - 49